Sir Peter Lampl

 Debbie retired in 2014 from a 26-year career in executive search focused on the European Private Equity sector, previously having worked in investment banking in the US and the UK.

 A 2015 Advanced Leadership Fellow at Harvard University within the Advanced Leadership Initiative, she spent her time at Harvard exploring and formulating strategies to widen the reach of the Accelerate and Access Foundation’s (AAAF) activities which centre on the creation and incubation of higher education access programmes in the UK with the aim of improving social mobility.
-The AAAF’s flagship programme is the Kent Academy Network University Access programme which she co-founded in 2013 with seed funding from the Sutton Trust.
+The AAAF’s flagship programme is the Kent Academy Network University Access programme which has become the flagship outreach programme of Sevenoaks School.

 Former CEO, Babson Capital